 based upon the applicable Trust Mark, a seal shall be issued to the Applicant as a part of formal notice of the applicable Grant, with any conditions stated;

-the validity period of the Grant shall be set at three years subject to the continued adherence to conformity terms and conditions defined in the TMLA.
+the validity period of the Grant shall be set at three years subject to the continued adherence to conformity terms and conditions defined in the where TMLA.

-where the Grant is conditional, a review schedule shall be set to ensure that the Applicant provides, within the required timescale, adequate grounds for the removal of the conditions, without which the Grant shall lapse at the expiry of that timescale;
+the Grant is conditional, a review schedule shall be set to ensure that the Applicant provides, within the required timescale, adequate grounds for the removal of the conditions, without which the Grant shall lapse at the expiry of that timescale;

 Kantara Initiative shall update the Kantara Trust Status List details of the new Grantee within two business days.